Features of Post Office Time Deposit5 min read

-Post Offices have been working in India for a long time and their reach is far and wide.
-They are able to reach even the farthest of rural areas where banks fail to operate.
+Post Offices have been working in India for a long time, and their reach is far and wide.
+They can reach even the farthest of rural areas where banks fail to operate.
 In addition, the government has made small savings schemes available via post offices.
 These small saving schemes provide a safe investment avenue to the public by giving the investors good returns while keeping their money safe.

-No age limit is mentioned for opening a time deposit.
-Account can also be opened in the name of minor.
+- No age limit is mentioned for opening a time deposit.
+The account can also be opened in the name of a minor.

-A minor of 10 years and above age can open the account.
-A minor of or above the age of 10 years can manage this account.
+- A minor of 10 years and above age can open the account.
+A child of or above the age of 10 years can manage this account.

 There are 2 conditions –

-- This facility will not be available at sub offices and branch offices but only at Head or Departmental Sub Offices.
+2. This facility will not be available at sub-offices and branch offices but only at Head or Departmental Sub Offices.

-The rate of interest on deposits is payable on a yearly basis.
+The rate of interest on deposits is payable every year.
 The following are the different interest rates for different durations:-

 Tenure of Deposit